shogun-toolbox/shogun/README_developer.md

   the ./configure script.
 So, please check the produced configure.log whether the script detected it.

-  Once it\'s detected if you add new classes to the code please define some basic unit tests for them under ./tests/unit (see some of the examples under that directory).
+  Once it's detected if you add new classes to the code please define some basic unit tests for them under ./tests/unit (see some of the examples under that directory).
   As one can see the naming convention for files that contains the unit tests are:
   <classname>_unittest.cc